Subject Pronouns and Verb Conjugation Basics in Spanish

-Spanish subject pronouns are essential for conjugating verbs in Spanish.
+Spanish subject pronouns are essential for the conjugation of verbs in Spanish.
 Pronouns like “yo (I) and “(you) are used to determine how a verb should be conjugated.
 For example, if you wanted to say “I eat, then “yo” is how to say “I” in Spanish.
-So, you would use the pronoun “yo” and conjugate the verb “comer (to eat) in the first-person singular form, “como.”
+So, you would use the subject pronoun “yo” and the conjugation of the Spanish verb “comer (to eat) in the first-person singular form, “como.”
 As you can see, Spanish subject pronouns are an integral part of understanding how to conjugate verbs in the language.

 Subject personal pronouns in Spanish serve the same function as their English counterparts.
 They point out who carries out the action described by the verb.